-I. Deferred Outflows/Inflows of Resources
+J. Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position and balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The School has one item that qualifies for reporting in this category related to pensions.

 In addition to liabilities, the statement of financial position and balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The School has one item that qualifies for reporting in this category related to pensions.

-J. Capital Assets
+K. Capital Assets